Race Report: Whistler Ironman 70.3 Canada

-So keep going I did.
-I was constantly drinking from my hand held water bottle which I filled up many times.
+So I kept going, constantly drinking from my handheld water bottle.
 I took my gels every 25 minutes and kept on going.

-I would run for a while, then walk, initially trying to run for a timed amount and then getting to the point of running for as long as I could and then walking.
+I ran for a while, then walk, initially trying to run for a timed amount and then getting to the point of running for as long as I could and then walking.
 But I tried to keep my walk breaks to a maximum of one minute.
-I would stop at almost every aid station – the volunteers, as always, were amazing.
+I’d stop at almost every aid station – the volunteers, as always, were amazing.

 I took the ice for under my hat, down my top and kept filling my bottle as it was very hot by now.
 I passed my friends and said, “I’m having a tough one!” to which their reply was “We know!” as they cheered me on!
 The joys of technology and being able to check running splits.
 I heard one of my tri-club coaches should ‘station to station’ so I knew he too knew I was struggling (and this was very early on in the run!)